10 October 2019

 Bank reconciliations are completed at regular intervals to ensure that the company's cash records are correct.
 They also help to detect fraud and any cash manipulation, so their value, in terms of control, is undoubted.

-What may motivate the need for a bank reconciliation?
+What can prompt the need for a bank reconciliation

 There are different reasons for a difference between the bank statement and the bank statement. accounting records of the company.
-Any of these could be identified with bank reconciliation, examples of which can be found on a daily basis in businesses across all industries.
+Any of them could be identified with bank reconciliation, as an example of this can be found daily in businesses of all industries.

-When banks send companies a bank statement containing the company's opening cash balance, the transactions during the period and the closing cash balance, differences are almost always visible between the closing cash balance and the company's closing cash balance.
+When banks send companies a bank statement showing the company's opening cash balance, transactions during the period, and closing cash balance, there are almost always differences between the closing cash balance and the company's closing cash balance.
 Some reasons for this are:

-• Deposits in transitcash and cheques that have been received and recorded but not yet registered on the bank statement.
+• Deposits in transitCash and cheques received and recorded but not yet cleared through the bank statement.

-• Outstanding cheques: cheques issued by the company to creditors, but for which payments have not yet been processed.
+• Outstanding cheques: Cheques issued by the company to creditors, but whose payments have not yet been processed.

 • Charges for banking services: banks deduct charges for the services they provide to customers, but these amounts are generally not collected or recorded in the accounts.

 • Insufficient funds cheques: This is a common situation in bank reconciliation.
-An example of this would be when a customer deposits a cheque into an account, but the cheque writer's account does not have sufficient funds to pay the cheque..
-In this case, the bank deducts the cheque that was previously credited from the customer's account.
+An example would be when a customer deposits a cheque into an account, but the issuer's account does not have sufficient funds to cover it..
+In that case, the bank deducts the cheque that was previously credited from the customer's account.

-Today, many companies use specialised accounting software to reduce the amount of work and adjustments required and to allow for real-time updates.
-Corporate is an example of a comprehensive management system that can help minimise errors and improve results in bank reconciliation.
+Nowadays, many companies use specialised accounting software to reduce the amount of work and adjustments needed and allow for real-time updates.
+Corporate is an example of a comprehensive management system that can help minimise errors and improve outcomes in bank reconciliation.

 banner-ticket-restaurant-cta